 Pyloromyotomy (Fredet–Ramstedt operation) is done in infants with congenital hypertrophic pyloric stenosis.

-Endotracheal intubation on the conscious infant is the safest anesthetic technique, followed by general anesthesia.
+Endotracheal intubation on a conscious infant is the safest anesthetic technique, followed by general anesthesia.

 A temperature-controlled blanket is placed under the infant's back to help compensate for the loss of body heat and to arch the abdomen slightly to improve the operative exposure.
 To prevent heat loss through the arms and legs, they are wrapped with sheet wadding, and the intravenous site is carefully protected.

 The open approach is presented.
 Alternatively, a laparoscopic approach may be performed.
-It is advisable for the general surgeon to be familiar with the open approach.
-A gridiron incision placed below the right costal margin, but above the inferior edge of the liver, is used.
+It is advisable for general surgeons to be familiar with the open approach.
+A gridiron incision placed below the right costal margin but above the inferior edge of the liver is used.
 The incision is 3 cm long and extends laterally from the outer edge of the rectus muscle.
 The omentum or the transverse colon usually presents in the wound and is easily identified.
-By gentle traction on the omentum, the transverse colon is delivered and, in turn, traction on the transverse colon will deliver the greater curvature of the stomach easily into the wound.
-The anterior wall of the stomach is held with a moistened gauze ...
+By gentle traction on the omentum, the transverse colon is delivered, and in turn, traction on the transverse colon will deliver the greater curvature of the stomach easily into the wound.
+The anterior wall of the stomach is held with a moistened ...